DawidPotgieter/Dynamics-CRM-Binary-Storage-Options/README.md

 Here are some features :

 * Runs in sandbox mode.
-Tested with CRM2015 on premise, and I know it works with CRM online (2016).
-Might also work down to CRM2011 if you recompile it against the 2011 sdk.
+Tested with CRM 2011,2013 (if you recompile with older SDK),2015 on premise, Dynamics 365.
 * Supports either Azure Blob storage or Azure File storage.
-Easy to add more providers
+Easy to add more providers.
+For instance, the (currently) undocumented "Proxy" provider (V5 branch) also provides a local network FileShare option as the repository.
-* Supports client side (crm server) compression and encryption (v4.1+).
+* Supports client side (crm server) compression and encryption (v4.1+), in addition to all the server side encryption schemes.
+* Automatic failover if using RAGRS blob storage
 * Works seamlessly with existing attachments/annotations.
-If the binary data is available in CRM, that is used
+If the binary data is available in CRM, that is used as is.
+If not, it returns the external version.
 * Nobody will know, UI/api works exactly as before :)
+* Includes a handy migration tool to move existing annotation/attachments out of your CRM db

 See Wiki on how to configure setup the different versions and why you'd use said version.